Bacon-wrapped meatloaf is amazing. The bacon imparts a wonderful smoky flavor and helps keep the meat nice and juicy. 🥓

 This meatloaf is so tasty.
 The bacon adds great flavor, and it also keeps the meat from drying out.

 The Dijon-maple glaze is optional, but even with it, a serving of this dish has only 4 grams of carbs.
 So I use it, and I use real maple syrup.
 I think it’s worth it.

 Bacon makes everything better!

 I love bacon (duh), and I love meatloaf – it’s such a tasty comfort food.
 So it only makes sense that combining these two loves would create something really, really good.

 Indeed – bacon makes everything better, and meatloaf is no exception.
 And how about these super cute bacon-wrapped mini meatloaves?
 Tasty and adorable!

-Wrapping the meatloaf in bacon keeps the meatloaf from drying out, which is definitely a bonus, especially if you’re low carb and/or paleo and you don’t use milk-soaked bread in the meatloaf.
+The bacon keeps the meat from drying out, which is definitely a bonus, especially if you’re low carb and/or paleo and you don’t use milk-soaked bread in the mixture.

 The ingredients needed for this recipe

 Here are the ingredients you’ll need to make this tasty meatloaf.
 Scroll down to the recipe card for exact amounts.